valq7711/upytl/README.md

     # By default, content passed to the component goes into the `default` slot (if there is one)
     Notify(): 'All good',

-    # If component has more than one slot, we should specify in which slot we want to insert
+    # If the component has more than one slot, we should specify the slot we wish to insert our content into.
     Notify(status='error'): {
         Notify.S.title(): 'Error',
         Notify.S.default(): 'Something went wrong!'